Learn something new every day

 Conventional weapons are weapons that do not cause mass destruction.
 Weapons of mass destruction (WMDs) include nuclear, chemical and biological weapons.
 WMDs are a source of political controversy within and between nations.
 Many countries have signed treaties that outlaw the use of WMDs and some conventional weapons, such as anti-personnel landmines and incendiary weapons.

 Modern conventional weapons generally refer to guns and chemical explosives.
 Guns fire solid projectiles that cause damage when they collide with an enemy target.
-Chemical explosives can be fired by infantry, tanks, aircrafts and naval vessels and explode on contact.
+Chemical explosives can be fired by infantry, tanks, aircraft and naval vessels and explode on contact.

 WMDs are usually placed into three categories, one of which is nuclear.
 Nuclear weapons produce a tremendous amount of heat energy over a large area by splitting or fusing atomic nuclei.
 The only nuclear weapons used in warfare were those the United States dropped on the Japanese cities of Hiroshima and Nagasaki during the Second World War.
 Many leading world powers possess nuclear weapons today.
 A major foreign policy objective of many of these nations is to prevent the spread, or proliferation, of these weapons around the world.